-TYPOLOGY SEMICONFINED-UNCONFINED Semiconfined-Unconfined RANGE OF APPLICATIONNOT EVALUATED IN THE CASE OF STRAIGHT - SINUOUS CHANNELS WIT ENERGY (LOWLAND PLAIN, LOW BED-SLOPE AND/OR BEDLOAD) NOT EVALUATED IN THE CASE OF STRAIGHT - SINUOUS CHANNELS WITH LOW ENERGY (LOWLAND PLAIN, LOW BED-SLOPE AND/OR BEDLOAD) A Frequent retreating riverbanks: bank erosion is observed in a number of points along the reach.
-Erosion is concentrated on the outer bank of bends (single-thread sinuous - meandering channels) and/or in front of bars (braided or wandering channels).
-B Retreating riverbanks less frequent than expected for a given channel morphology, because impeded by protective elements and/or scarce channel dynamics: erosion is observed locally and for limited lengths. С Complete absence or negligible presence (very localized erosion) of retreating riverbanks due to excessive human control (bank protection) and/or absent channel dynamics (except for reaches at low energy: see range of application).
+TYPOLOGY SEMICONFINED- UNCONFINED SEMICONFINED- UNCONFINED NOT EVALUATED IN THE CASE OF STRAIGHT - SINUOUS CHANNELS WITH LOW ENERGY (LOWLAND PLAIN, LOW BED-SLOPE AND/OR BEDLOAD) A Frequent retreating riverbanks: bank erosion is observed in a number of points along the read Erosion is concentrated on the outer bank of bends (single-thread sinuous - meandering channel and/or in front of bars (braided or wandering channels). В Retreating riverbanks less frequent than expected for a given channel morphology, because impeded by protective elements and/or scarce channel dynamics: erosion is observed locally and for limited lengths. С Complete absence or negligible presence (very localized erosion) of retreating riverbanks due to excessive human control (bank protection) and/or absent channel dynamics (except for reaches a low energy: see range of application).
 Or presence of unstable banks for mass movements (due to excessive bank height) very common along a predominant portion of the reach (very unstable reaches because of bed incision).